sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.11.7 Document Property - Tracking - Status

-Document status (`status`) defines the draft status of the document.
-Value type is string with fixed value set (enum).
+Document status (`status`) of value type `string` and `enum` defines the draft status of the document.
 The value MUST be one of the following:

     draft
     final